mendbv/Aiogram-Bot/README.md

 # Aiogram-Bot
 aiogram telegram bot

-A simple bot on Python3 that requires aiogram and python-dotenv
+A simple bot on Python